 Before investing in your new barbeque, it’s important to check the bylaws and any leasing restrictions.
 Many apartment blocks do have limits on barbeque use and as a result some provide gas BBQs in communal areas.
 Your balcony must be open and well ventilated, and if your balcony is enclosed, barbequing is prohibited under all circumstances.
 It’s also worth noting that when barbequing on balconies you are restricted to a 9kg gas bottle.
-It would be best opting for a nice compact BBQ like the Weber Genesis II E-210.
-It’s a two-burner gas grill that’s perfect for small spaces, especially as the left side table folds away when not needed.
+It would be best opting for a nice compact BBQ like the Weber Genesis II E-310.
+It’s a three-burner gas grill that’s perfect for small spaces, especially as the left side table folds away when not needed.
 Its stainless steel side workspaces even feature integrated hanging storage hooks for your BBQing utensils.

 Best BBQ for outdoor kitchen

 If you’re looking for a fully functional outdoor kitchen, opposed to just a barbeque, you might want to check out the Masport Ambassador Outdoor Clovelly Kitchen.
 It comes in at around $5,695 and is comprised of three units: a BBQ; a double door fridge and a sink; and caters to all of the needs of a budding outdoor chef.
 Prep, cook, serve and clean up all at the same station.

 BeefEater barbeques cook steaks to perfection.
 They position their burners closer to the underside of the grill bars which offers quicker sealing of the meat that locks in all of those mouth-watering juices.
 Their temperature controls are easy to use and clearly marked so that you can accommodate your friends and family – however they like their meat cooked.
 Have a look at the BeefEater Discovery 1100E 4 Burner.

 Best BBQ for beginners